-Compensation expense relating to the grants will be charged to earnings over the respective four-year periods during which their forfeiture provisions lapse.
+Compensation expense relating to the grants is charged to earnings over the respective three-year or four-year periods during which their forfeiture provisions lapse.
 The initial value of each award was established based on the market price on the date of grant, and was reflected as a reduction of stockholders' equity for unearned compensation at that time.
-This value, and the related compensation expense, was adjusted up or down based on the market price of the Company's stock during the first year following each respective grant while the performance conditions were in effect.
-Once the performance conditions were met, the value of the award was fixed based on the market price of the Company's stock at that time, and is being charged to earnings over the remaining three-year period during which remaining forfeiture provisions lapse.
-Following the resignation of the Company's former President in April 2004, no further compensation expense in connection with his restricted stock award is being charged to earnings.
+This value, and the related compensation expense, is adjusted up or down based on the market price of the Company's stock during the first year following each respective grant while the performance conditions are in effect.
+Once the performance conditions are met, the value of the award is fixed based on the market price of the Company's stock at that time, and is charged to earnings over the remaining two-year or three-year period during which remaining forfeiture provisions lapse.